bushido-00144/go-notifier/README.md

 ## Usage
 ```
-$ notifier --message "text of posting message" --channel "text of channel name"
+$ notifier --message "text of posting message" --channel "text of channel name" --username "username_of_post_notification"
 ```

-`--message` option is required. `--channel` option is optional.
+`--message` option is required. `--channel` and `--username` option is optional.